 The first exoplanet was discovered in 1995, orbiting close to the sun-like star 51 Pegasus.
-Since then more than 550 other planets have been found by astronomers and most appear a similar size to Jupiter.
+Since then more than 3,4000 other planets have been found by astronomers (as of Feb 2017) and most appear a similar size to Jupiter.

 Around 20% of the planets found so far have very short orbital periods, and take less than 10 days to go around their parent stars.
 The laws of gravity tell us that planets with shorter orbital periods are closer to their central star, whereas those with longer periods are further out.